Skip to content

 The structure of the .CSV file may change over time.
 Siemens recommends to always download the latest version of the .CSV file.
 You may edit the file with any text editor or spreadsheet editor.
 Formatting and column separation work according to the CSV standard.

 The .CSV file's first row shows the column headers.
-Each further row contains the data of one asset.
+Each further row contains the data of one asset (= one record).

 The table below informs about the structure of the .CSV file; the table contains this information:

-• Column: Each column in the .CSV file represents one parameter that adds data to each asset; each column needs to be part of the .CSV file, and the order of columns must be kept as shown.
+• Column: Each column in the .CSV file represents one parameter that adds data to each asset.
+If the file contains other columns, they and their data will be ignored.

 • Description: Meaning of the parameter.

-product_vendor Name of the company that has produced this asset Yes Yes Yes
+product_vendor Name of the company that has produced this asset No Yes

-product_name Name of the product - often used for non-Siemens assets No No No
+product_name Name of the product - often used for non-Siemens assets No Yes.

-zone_name Name of the zone the asset belongs to No No No.
+zone_name Name of the zone the asset belongs to No No.

 If empty: The asset gets applied to 'Unassigned assets'.